Draxsis/bookstore-project/README.md

 ![Screenshot 2](link_to_screenshot_2)

 ## License
-This project is licensed under the MIT([license](https://opensource.org/license/mit/)).
+This project is licensed under the ([MIT licence](https://opensource.org/license/mit/)).
 See the LICENSE.md file for details.

 ## Acknowledgments
 - Special thanks to [Mohammad Mahdi Rahimi](https://github.com/Mohammad-M-Rahimi) for his invaluable contributions.